TommyWoodley/ROS2_PX4_Offboard_Perching_Drone/README.md

 ```
 then QGroundControl would run in a new tab of the terminal window and the QGroundControl GUI would then open up.
 This is commented out by default because it is not necessary for the simulation to run, but it is useful for debugging, and is a simple example showing how to add another command to the launch file.

-## Questions
-Message Braden Wagstaff on the PX4 Discord for questions or email me at braden@arkelectron.com

 # Extra Steps that may be needed in a VM (Tommy Woodley)
 ```bash